 Protect Skin From the Elements

-To protect your skin from the sun, use sunscreens with a high SPF.
+To protect your skin from the sun, use sunscreens with an SPF of 30 or higher.
 To protect skin from the cold or wind, cover the ears and face, including your nose, and wear a hat.
 Also wear warm gloves and shoes or boots.

 In addition, follow these guidelines: